Skip to Content

 Photos via House Belfast on FB

-House Belfast on Botanic Avenue is another spot that dishes up one of the more popular boozy brunch Belfast has to offer in 2024.
+House Belfast on Botanic Avenue is another spot that dishes up one of the more popular boozy brunch Belfast has to offer.

 Now, to clarify something – it’s £25 to add the bottomless brunch to your food.
 It takes place on Saturdays and Sundays between 11am and 15:45pm.